 Sure there this.
 It just takes a little creative thinking.

-For example, let’s say you have an old forklift and you decide the best choice would be to let it run until it dies.
-You can prevent the production downtime caused when the forklift finally dies by putting a process in place to rent a forklift or borrow a forklift from a different department so that you don’t lose productivity.
+For instance, let’s say you have an old forklift and you decide the best choice would be to let it run until it dies.
+You can prevent the production downtime caused when the forklift finally breaks down by putting a process in place to rent a forklift or borrow a forklift from a different department so that you don’t lose productivity.
 Coming up with these solutions is often best when you brainstorm with other folks on your team (i.e., technicians, management, production staff, other departments).

 Once you’ve answered the above questions, it’s time to start implementing changes based on the results of your RCM analysis.